Skip to main content

 npx create-next-app \

--e https://github.com/wpengine/faustjs/tree/main \
+-e https://github.com/wpengine/faustjs/tree/canary \

 --example-path examples/next/faustwp-getting-started \